TejasKadam704/CodeAlpha_Hangman_Game/readme.md

 This is a simple educational project.
 Feel free to modify or extend the game (e.g., add ASCII art, difficulty levels, more words).

----

-If you'd like, I can also:
-✅ Add ASCII hangman drawings
-✅ Add difficulty levels
-✅ Convert this into a GUI version (Tkinter / PyQt)
-✅ Make an advanced version with scores and hints

-Just tell me!